Clutter-Development/Clutter/README.md

 The bot configuration can be found in the `config.example.json5` file in the `./bot` directory.

 Don't forget to rename `config.example.json5` to `config.json5`.

+# License

+All code in this repository is licensed with the GNU General Public License v3, excluding the `./bot/utils` directory which is licensed with the MIT license.